-- High Risk Status with USDOL DOL identified numerous deficiencies with the District's use of federal funds under WIA related to performance, fiscal controls, governance, and operating procedures in 2012.
+• High Risk Status with USDOL - DOL identified numerous deficiencies with the District's use of federal funds under WIA related to performance, fiscal controls, governance, and operating procedures in 2012.
 These issues resulted in the District receiving a High Risk designation from DOL and a corrective action plan (CAP) was put in place to address those items.
-The District successfully remediated some of the items in this CAP over the last few years.
-However, the WIA Youth program (now WIOA Youth program) has failed to meet multiple performance goals and underspent funding in program years, 2013, 2014, and 2015 resulting in a new CAP process and a continuing High Risk designation with DOL.
-This weakness is a key focus at the highest levels of District government, and significant efforts to address them are underway, including a new procurement process and service model, a dedicated compliance team to ensure that all items are addressed as quickly as possible, and a stronger WIC to provide oversight and monitoring. - Youth Program and Performance Tracking Deficits An independent report from 2014 on the challenges of District youth in the labor market identified several issues with workforce system services..
+The District successfully remediated the items in this CAP over the last few years.
+However, the WIA Youth program (now WIOA Youth program) has failed to meet multiple performance goals and underspent funding in program year 2014, resulting in a new CAP process and a continuing High Risk designation with DOL.
+This weakness is a key focus at the highest levels of District government, and significant efforts to address them are underway, including a new procurement process and service model, as well as a dedicated compliance team to ensure that all items are addressed as quickly as possible.

+- Youth Program and Performance Tracking Challenges An independent report from 2014 on the challenges of District youth in the labor market identified several issues with workforce system services44.
 These included programs and activities not being linked to youth outcomes or being aligned with career pathways, performance and progress measures being undefined and/or inconsistent across programs, and lack of information management and/or staff capacity to document and track outcomes. - Customer Service Challenges for Jobseekers and Businesses Customers have reported receiving services of varying quality from both workforce system agencies and providers.
-Both jobseekers and businesses have identified issues in accessing services that meet their needs. - Fragmented Workforce System A recent policy brief from key workforce system advocates noted that the District's workforce development system is fragmented, creating opportunities for individuals to fall out of the process before receiving the services they need..
-Agencies responsible for administering workforce system programming also cited a lack of integration between partners and services, which can result in costly and inefficient processes, and making it difficult for users to find utility in the system. - DOES Operational and Staff Challenges Challenges in DOES's operational structure over decades led to issues with frontline staff performance.
+Both jobseekers and businesses have identified issues in accessing services that meet their needs. - Fragmented Workforce System A recent policy brief from key workforce system advocates noted that the District's workforce development system is fragmented, creating opportunities for individuals to fall out of the process before receiving the services they need45.
+Agencies responsible for administering workforce system programming also cited a lack of integration between partners and services, which can result in costly and inefficient processes, and making it difficult for users to find utility in the system. - DOES Operational and Staff Challenges Challenges in DOES's operational structure over a number of years led to issues with frontline staff performance.
 Additional training and support for staff is needed to ensure successful program implementation, including implementation of a comprehensive change management strategy focused on maximizing staff talent, capacity building through cross training and credentialing.
-DOES has begun addressing these challenges in the last year, but this work is ongoing.
+DOES has begun addressing these challenges in the last year, but this work is ongoing. - Adult Education and Vocational Rehabilitation Capacity Fails to Meet Demand A recent policy brief noted that DC's investments in adult education and career pathways skill building are insufficient to meet the demand for these services, as evidenced by waiting lists for many programs and the significant need for these services (see workforce analyses above)46.
+OSSE AFE also cited capacity as a challenge, despite increased enrollment and provider offerings in recent years.
+DDS/RSA has also noted increased demand for their services that has resulted in requests for additional funding and the possible need for more priority of service considerations. - Support Service Gaps Many adult learners need additional support services, such as transportation, housing, childcare, counseling, coaching, and income supports to fully access and complete education and training opportunities; but access to these services varies by programs and providers and gaps exist. - Provider Capacity and Access Challenges The amount of high quality providers of occupational training and adult education services is limited, and additional capacity building is needed to help providers improve offerings and scale successful programming.
+Capacity related to workforce system efforts to